ThomasMertes/seed7/src/read_me.txt

               UTF-8 encoded characters.

   USE_WINSOCK: Use thw winsocket functions instead of the
-               normal unix socket functions.
+               normal Unix socket functions.

   PATH_DELIMITER: This is the path delimiter character used by
                   the command shell of the operating system.
-It is defined as '/' for most operating systems, except for windows, where it is defined as '\\'.
+It is defined as '/' for most operating systems, except for Windows, where it is defined as '\\'.
 The PATH_DELIMITER macro is used when the functions popen() and system() are called.
                   Seed7 programs are portable and do not need to